-- (a) Liability may be established under the Act based on a practice's discriminatory effect, as defined in paragraph (b) of this section, even if the practice was not motivated by a discriminatory intent.
-The practice may still be lawful if supported by a legally sufficient justification, as defined in section 12062.
-The Act imposes liability for practices that are not motivated by discriminatory intent when the practices have a discriminatory effect, as defined in paragraph (b) of this section.
+- (a) The Act imposes liability for practices that are not motivated by discriminatory intent when the practices have a discriminatory effect, as defined in paragraph (b) of this section.
 Practices that have a discriminatory effect may still be lawful if supported by a legally sufficient justification, as defined in section 12062. - (b) A practice has a discriminatory effect where it actually or predictably results in a disparate impact on a group of individuals, or creates, increases, reinforces, or perpetuates segregated housing patterns, based on membership in a protected class.
 A practice predictably results in a disparate impact when there is evidence that the practice will result in a disparate impact even though the practice has not yet been implemented.
-A discriminatory effect may exist even if only a single person suffers harm from the practice.
 A single person may pursue a claim based upon a practice that has disparate impact on a group of individuals if that person has been injured by the practice.
 A practice that is proven under Section 12061 to create, increase, reinforce, or perpetuate segregated housing patterns is a violation of the Act independently of the extent to which it produces a disparate effect on protected classes.